We’ve raised almost 80% of the total funds needed for our two hospice residences.

 The continued commitment to our project is both inspiring, and humbling.
 Our volunteers have not stopped working for one minute.
 Our donors and supporters have not turned us away; rather, they have stepped up and pitched in – by making donations (large and small), by spreading the word, and by finding creative ways to raise money while confined to home or office

 It’s a well-known truism of fundraising: the first 80% is hard.
 The last 20% is REALLY hard.

 Help us reach our goal and break ground in 2021.

-Residential hospice provides comfort, care and compassion at the end of life in a non-institutional setting.
-Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building residential hospice in Clarington (nine beds) and Whitby (10 beds), enabling Durham Region to help serve approximately 200 to 300 residents and their families per year.
+Hospice residences provide comfort, care and compassion at the end of life in a non-institutional setting.
+Governments around the world, including in Ontario, recognize the value of providing quality end-of-life care as part of the continuum of health-care services and with that recognition in mind, Durham Region Hospice is committed to building hospice residences in Clarington (nine beds) and Whitby (10 beds) enabling Durham Region to help serve approximately 200 to 300 residents and their families per year… all at no cost.

-The numbers speak for themselves – there is an undeniable need for residential hospice care in our community.
+The numbers speak for themselves – there is an undeniable need for hospice residence care in our community.